josteink/tree-sitter-structurizr/README.md

 If you want to contribute you will (at least) need:

+- `GNU make` or other compatible make-version.
 - `tree-sitter-cli`: This can usually be installed with your system package-manager, or `brew` on MacOS.
-- `GNU make` or other compatible make-version.
+Provided through NPM, but might be handy to have available for more ad-hoc testing and tasks!

 With those in place, working with the grammar should be fairly simple: